Byron Maxwell: 2014

 Maxwell entered training camp slated as a starting cornerback after Brandon Browner departed for the New England Patriots during free agency.
 Head coach Pete Carroll officially named Maxwell and Richard Sherman the starting cornerbacks to start the season.

 He started in the Seattle Seahawks' season-opener against the Green Bay Packers and made five combined tackles, two pass deflections, and an interception in their 36–16 victory.
 In Week 3, he collected a season-high 11 combined tackles (nine solo) and broke up a pass during a 26–20 victory against the Denver Broncos.
 He was inactive for three games (Weeks 7–9) after injuring his calf in Week 6.
 Maxwell was limited to 13 games and 12 starts in his first season as a designated starter and made 39 combined tackles (35 solo), 12 pass deflections, two interceptions, and a forced fumble.
-Pro Football Focus gave Maxwell an overall grade of 70.1 and ranked 52nd among all qualifying cornerbacks in 2014.

 The Seattle Seahawks finished atop the NFC West with a 12–4 record and earned a first round bye and home-field advantage throughout the playoffs.
 They defeated the Carolina Panthers 31–17 in the NFC Divisional Round.
 On January 18, 2015, Maxwell recorded six combined tackles, deflected a pass, and intercepted a pass by Aaron Rodgers in the Seahawks' 28–22 overtime victory against the Green Bay Packers in the NFC Championship Game.
 On February 1, 2015, Maxwell started in Super Bowl XLIX and recorded five combined tackles during the Seahawks 28–24 loss to the New England Patriots.

 Philadelphia Eagles

 On March 10, 2015, the Philadelphia Eagles signed Maxwell to a six-year, $63 million contract with $25 million guaranteed.

 Head coach Chip Kelly named Maxwell the No. 1 cornerback on the depth chart to start the regular season, alongside Nolan Carroll.

 He started the Philadelphia Eagles' season-opener at the Atlanta Falcons and collected a season-high ten combined tackles and a pass deflection in their 26–24 loss.
 Maxwell was tasked with covering wide receiver Julio Jones in his Eagles' debut and allowed ten receptions for 179 yards and two touchdowns on 11 targets.
 His two touchdown receptions allowed were the only two he allowed throughout the season.
 In Week 7, he made five combined tackles, two pass deflections, and made his first interception as a member of the Philadelphia Eagles during a 27–16 loss at the Carolina Panthers.
 He missed the last two games (Weeks 16–17) of the regular season after sustaining a shoulder injury in Week 15 during a loss to the Arizona Cardinals.
 Maxwell finished the season with 64 combined tackles (53 solo), ten pass deflections, two forced fumbles, and two interceptions in 14 games and 14 starts.

-Maxwell earned an overall grade of 44.4 from Pro Football Focus and ranked 80th among all qualifying cornerbacks in 2015.
+Maxwell is widely regarded as one of the biggest free agent busts in Eagles history.